rosalindfranklininstitute/volume-em-container-documentation/docs/software/fiji.md

 made available by Apptainer or Docker, add `--bind /path/to/files:/mnt` (Apptainer) or `-v /path/to/files:/mnt` (Docker).
 Replace `/path/to/files` with a location on your machine;
- `mnt` is where those files will appear inside the container (for example, when using the Fiji file picker `File>Open...`).
+ `/mnt` is where those files will appear inside the container (for example, when using the Fiji file picker `File>Open...`).

 !!! warning